rust-lang/reference/src/expressions/operator-expr.md

 summarizes the behavior of arithmetic and logical binary operators on primitive types and which traits are used to overload these operators for other types.
 Remember that signed integers are always represented using two's complement.
-The operands of all of these operators are evaluated in rvalue context so are moved or copied.
+The operands of all of these operators are evaluated in [value expression context][value expression] so are moved or copied.

 | Symbol | Integer                 | `bool`      | Floating Point | Overloading Trait  |
 |--------|-------------------------|-------------|----------------|--------------------|